sap-tutorials/btp-dev-guidance/tutorials/prep-for-prod/prep-for-prod.md

     >- Adds the SAP Authorization and Trust Management service service to the **package.json** file of the **INCIDENT-MANAGEMENT** project.
     >- Creates the SAP Authorization and Trust Management service security configuration (that is, the **xs-security.json** file) for the **INCIDENT-MANAGEMENT** project.

-2. Check if the following line has been added to the **package.json** file:
+2. Make sure that the following lines have been added to the **package.json** file:

     ```json[5-6, 14]
     {